Lightstreamer/JMSExtender-lib-client-java/README.md

 ## Installation

-A specific version of the library exists for both the *Java SE* and *Android* platforms.
+Although there is no formal difference from a developer's perspective, a specific version of the library exists for both the *Java SE* and *Android* platforms.

 ### Java SE